 One of the most commonly asked questions I get from my readers is “If I end up in a private university in Singapore, will I be at a disadvantage compared to my friends from local universities?”

-However, having received this question repeatedly over the past few years, I decided to attempt this question as I felt that this is a topic young adults really want to know about.
-So, in this entry, I am going to share my knowledge.
+Having received this question repeatedly over the past few years, I decided to attempt this question as I felt that this is a topic young adults really want to know about.

 According to a recent Straits Times article, local students who do not make the cut at public universities often take a degree at these private institutes.
 Some examples include Kaplan Higher Education Institute; Management Development Institute of Singapore; Ngee Ann-Adelaide Education Centre; SIM-GE etc.